john-org/2-react-Intro/readme.md

 `import` and `export` are part of the ES6 Module system that allows us to break down code into smaller pieces.
 ES6 modules are not natively supported in all browsers so a "bundler" is required.
 [Webpack](https://webpack.js.org/) has been installed by Create React App and is working under the hood in our project.

+Webpack includes the development server that allows us to work with our site while developing.
+It also allows us to build or compile our site for production.

 The main body of the component is a function that returns JSX (_not_ HTML).

 ### JSX